Arsenal’s 10-man masterclass didn’t beat City – but it did change the title race

 Arsenal’s 10-man masterclass didn’t beat Manchester City – but it might have changed the title race

-Manchester City 2-2 Arsenal: An enthralling, fiercely competitive game was drawn after John Stones’ late goal ended the 10-man Gunners’ stubborn resistance
+Manchester City 2-2 Arsenal: An enthralling, fiercely competitive game was drawn after John Stones’s late goal ended the 10-man Gunners’ stubborn resistance

 Your support helps us to tell the story